 BPP University’s head of development (innovation technology), Adam Curphey, will be formally announcing the scholarship at STEM Future Lawyers’ annual law fair and panel discussion this evening at LexisNexis in London, featuring solicitors, trainees and graduate recruitment teams from Allen & Overy, Bristows, Clifford Chance, Pinsent Masons, Reed Smith, Bird & Bird, CMS, Freshfields, Mayer Brown, Osborne Clarke and Travers Smith.

 A panel of legal education experts, including Curphey and BPP Law School dean Andrew Chadwick, will assess the applicants, with the successful scholar announced in the New Year.
+Apply now.

 “As a law school we are extremely excited about this new initiative.
 STEM graduates who convert to a career in law bring a valuable perspective to the talent recruitment mix for graduate employers.
 The legal profession benefits from talent with a diverse educational background and life experience.
 STEM graduates are a valuable asset to firms in improving the delivery of legal services especially as technology is increasingly integrated into the profession.
 BPP are committed to developing STEM talent further through additional Legal Technology training on our LPC, helping them to apply their expertise to spot innovation opportunities and drive change in the workplace.
 We look forward to the first intake starting in September 2019.”